opaque-systems/opaquegateway-python/README.md

 # PromptGuard
 PromptGuard enables applications to leverage the power of language models while preserving user privacy.
-This repo contains the PromptGuard Python library, which provides a simple interface for interacting with the PromptGuard API.
+This repo contains the PromptGuard Python library, which provides a simple interface for interacting with the PromptGuard Service.
 More information about PromptGuard can be found in the [documentation](https://promptguard.readthedocs.io/).

 **API Stability:** This package is still in development.
 As such, its API may change until it is sufficiently mature.